hydrodynamicstability/Invitation-to-Hydrodynamics/curriculum.md

 ### Electricity and magnetism

-Magnetohydrodynamics (MHD) is understandably ignored in the canon of undergraduate E&M textbooks, with the remarkable but little-known exception of one by astrophysicist Attay Kovetz (2000), who devotes three entire chapters to it (Ch.
+The now-discarded one-fluid and two-fluid theories of electricity were of great historical importance, but have now been largely forgotten.
+Today's curriculum in E&M touches on only one fluid physics subject:  magnetohydrodynamics (MHD).
+This topic is understandably ignored in the canon of undergraduate E&M textbooks, with the remarkable but little-known exception of one by astrophysicist Attay Kovetz (2000), who devotes three entire chapters to it (Ch.
 14-16).
 In contrast, many graduate level texts do include a few token pages on the subject.
 The ubiquitous Jackson (1999) has a single section (7.7) of about 3 pages on MHD, less than the 7-page chapter on the topic in Panofsky and Phillips (2005, Ch.
 12).
 Remarkably, the brief grad-level text by Melia (2001, Secs.
 8.4-8.5) beats them both with just over 8 pages; the author's background as an astrophysicist may explain this.
 Sadly, for many physicists the few pages on MHD in their graduate E&M text are the only ones on any fluid mechanics topic (beyond introductory physics) on their bookshelves.

 ### Statistical physics